chiccol/big-data-sentiment-analysis/README.md

 ### Using CPU

 The ```docker-compose.yml``` by default uses Nvidia runtime.
-To use only the CPU comment the runtime and deploy options of the spark-master and spark-worker-1 i.e. lines 86-91 and 114-119.
+To use only the CPU comment the runtime and deploy options of the spark-master,spark-worker-1 and rag i.e. lines 86-91, 114-119 and 210-215.
 Once you have modified the file you can run:
 ```
 sudo docker compose up
 ```